MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-gateway-server.md

 3. Distribute the Microsoft.EnterpriseManagement.GatewayApprovalTool.exe to the management server.

-4. Run the Microsoft.EnterpriseManagement.GatewayApprovalTool.exe tool to initiate communication between the management server and the gateway
+4. Run the Microsoft.EnterpriseManagement.GatewayApprovalTool.exe tool to initiate communication between the management server and the gateway.

 5. Install the gateway server.

-## Preparing for installation
+## Prepare for installation

-#### Before you start
+### Before you start

 1. Deployment of gateway servers requires certificates.
 You need to have access to a certification authority (CA).
 This can be a public CA such as VeriSign, or you can use Microsoft Certificate Services.
 This procedure provides the steps to request, obtain, and import a certificate from Microsoft Certificate Services.